CodeProfiles (2002, 2018) by W. Bradford Paley

 Whitney Museum curator, Christiane Paul, talks about CodeProfiles during a tour of the 2018-19 exhibition Programmed,: Rules, Codes, and Choreographies in Art 1965-2018

-CodeProfiles 2018, in its almost completely rewritten version, was exhibited at the Whitney Museum in 2018-2019 in Programmed: Rules, Codes, and Choreographies in Art, 1965–2018, featuring works drawn from the Whitney’s collection, establishes connections between works of art based on instructions, spanning over fifty years of conceptual, video, and computational art.
-Programmed traces how rules and instructions in art have both responded to and been shaped by technologies, resulting in profound changes to our image culture. whitney.org/exhibitions/programmed
+CodeProfiles was commissioned by Whitney Museum of American Art curator Christiane Paul in 2002 for the CODeDOC exhibition.
+In its almost completely rewritten version it was exhibited at the Whitney Museum in 2018-2019 in Programmed: Rules, Codes, and Choreographies in Art, 1965–2018.
+That exhibition, featuring works drawn from the Whitney’s collection, establishes connections between works of art based on instructions, spanning over fifty years of conceptual, video, and computational art.
+It traces how rules and instructions in art have both responded to and been shaped by technologies, resulting in profound changes to our image culture.

 W. Bradford Paley

-Collectors may email contact@StreamingMuseum.org for information on acquiring an edition of CodeProfiles, as well as prints.
+Collectors may email for information on acquiring an edition of CodeProfiles, as well as prints.